moabukar/unix-net/adv-net/README.md

 - QUIC is designed to overcome the limitations of TCP+TLS by reducing latency, avoiding head-of-line blocking, allowing connections to survive network changes, and improving performance on modern networks.
 - TLS over TCP remains reliable but comes with the baggage of additional round-trip times for connection setup, head-of-line blocking, and difficulty handling network transitions smoothly.
 ```

+### Why TCP congestion control is problem and how we can remove that

+- TCP congestion control has been crucial in maintaining internet stability, but it faces challenges in modern, diverse network environments.
+By using alternatives like QUIC, advanced congestion control algorithms, multipath networking, and hybrid strategies, we can mitigate or even remove some of these limitations, leading to better performance, especially in high-speed, high-latency, or mobile networks.

+### Http1.2 vs 1.3.
+Carrying Http over UDP?

+Why HTTP/3 (over UDP) is an Improvement

+- Reduced Latency: The primary advantage of HTTP/3 is its significantly reduced latency, achieved by eliminating multiple round trips needed for connection establishment and avoiding head-of-line blocking.
+- Better Performance in Real-World Conditions: HTTP/3 is particularly advantageous in real-world conditions like lossy networks, mobile networks, and networks with fluctuating latency.
+- Future-Proofing: As the web evolves, the ability of HTTP/3 to adapt more quickly and efficiently to diverse network environments makes it more future-proof compared to its predecessors.